-It soon became obvious that God had bigger plans for Miss Johnson.
-Her first class outgrew two homes before moving to a church to accommodate the new women who were attending.
+Miss Johnson's first class outgrew two homes before moving to a church to accommodate the new women who were attending.
 Billy Graham's 1958 crusade was the impetus for the fledgling organization, which had become BSF, to move to the San Francisco Bay area.
 As a follow-up to the crusade, Miss Johnson accepted the invitation to teach a class at Melrose Baptist Church in Oakland, Calif.
 New BSF classes sprang up across the Bay area.
 The Berkeley BSF class was the birthplace of the ministry's international expansion.
 Faculty members of the China Bible Seminary experienced BSF and requested the material needed to start classes in Hong Kong.

 Across the Nation

 In the early 1960s, the wife of a graduate student at the University of California asked if she could start a BSF class when she returned home to Indiana.
 Another class soon began in Arkansas.
 BSF continued to expand across the United States as class members changed jobs or moved, taking BSF with them.
 A class member's husband formed a men's group, and classes for preschool children grew from the desire to offer more than childcare for class members' children.
 The first Young Adult class opened in the early 1970s.

 By 1980, Miss Johnson had been writing BSF lessons and leading a blossoming ministry for more than 25 years.
 Her decision to retire led to a major move for the organization.
 Under the leadership of Rosemary Jensen, BSF's second director, Headquarters moved to San Antonio, Texas.

 Around the World